-30. All staff should have an awareness of safeguarding issues that can put children at risk of harm.
-Behaviours linked to issues such as drug taking and/or alcohol misuse, deliberately missing education, serious violence (including that linked to county lines), radicalisation and consensual and non-consensual sharing of nude and semi-nude images and/or videos8 can be signs that children are at risk.
+29. All staff should have an awareness of safeguarding issues that can put children at risk of harm.
+Behaviours linked to issues such as drug taking and/or alcohol misuse, unexplainable and/or persistent absences from education, serious violence (including that linked to county lines), radicalisation and consensual and non-consensual sharing of nude and semi-nude images and/or videos.
+8 can be signs that children are at risk.
 Below are some safeguarding issues all staff should be aware of.
 Additional information on these safeguarding issues and information on other safeguarding issues is included in Annex B.